As you probably know, the 7 chakras are a series of energy centers located in different parts of the body along with your root chakra.

 When it comes to overall healing, root chakra meditations can also help you.
 Chakra meditation techniques are very much like regular meditation techniques, but with a focus on one specific area of the body.
 Try this simple but effective root chakra meditation:

-Some yoga poses are also linked to your root chakra’s functionality.
+Some yoga poses are also linked to your chakra’s functionality.
 For example, root chakra yoga poses include Balasana, which involves lying face down, resting on your knees and calves, then extending your arms out in front of you as your head drops down between them.

 Other chakra exercises involve making small changes to your diet.
 Experts on rebalancing and opening the chakras are increasingly interested in the impact food can have on your alignment and vibration.
 Firstly, you’ll typically find that a healthy diet helps to keep your chakras open.
 This means reducing levels of salt, sugar and saturated fats, and increasing your intake of fruits and vegetables.